Review by Karl Verhoven

 There was quite the shock in the previous volume, The Goddess of Thunder, when the familiar long blonde haired hunk was replaced by a helmeted woman.
 This was achieved by the inscription on Thor’s hammer so stressed in his first movie.
 It only takes someone worthy to hold the hammer, and they’ll acquire the power of Thor, to which the familiar son of Odin was no longer entitled, now being unworthy.

-This is very much the continuation of previous stories, so Dario Agger of the Roxxon Corporation and the sly elf king Malekeith who both previously posed problems, here unite, while Agger’s motives are clarified with a clever twist on the part of writer Jason Aaron.
-“I applaud your commitment to sadism, sir” cooes Malkeith in a particularly arch moment.
+This is very much the continuation of previous stories, so Dario Agger of the Roxxon Corporation and the sly elf king Malekith who both previously posed problems, here unite, while Agger’s motives are clarified with a clever twist on the part of writer Jason Aaron.
+“I applaud your commitment to sadism, sir” cooes Malekith in a particularly arch moment.

 The familiar Thor, now referred to as Odinson, is obsessed with discovering who his successor is, crossing his guesses off a list.
 That is when he’s not concerned about one time girlfriend Jane Foster, now in Asgard in very poor health indeed.
 Meanwhile Odin, distant and whimsical, continues to plot, much to the annoyance of his wife Freya.